JBorrell/CV/README.md

 James Borrell
 =============
-I am a curious and passionate young junior developer in London, UK.
+I am a curious and passionate young junior developer based in London, UK.

 I have moved all over the world picking up different languages & perspectives culminating in me settling back in my home country, England.